 - Official Plan Amendments:

 - Zoning By-law Amendments;

 - Minor Variances;

-- Land Division;
+- · Land Division;

 - Site Plan Control; and

 - Community Improvement Plan applications.

 In reviewing the planning applications and development proposals, the Municipality should consider the overall development concept for the Downtown and what regard the application proposal has for upholding this vision.

-Notwithstanding this, it is important to note that this plan is not intended stifle good and creative design/development in the Downtown that may not be specifically referenced or contemplated in the Plan.
-Development proposals that do not necessarily align with the development concept outlined in the Plan, but that still demonstrate high quality and thoughtful design that supports the overall vision of the plan should be considered on their individual merits.
+Notwithstanding this, development proposals that do not necessarily align with the development concept outlined in the Plan, but that still demonstrate high quality and thoughtful design that supports the overall vision of the plan should be considered on their individual merits.